Fourier¶

 - String literals (

-"hello") — desugar to a right-paddeduint.
-See types. initconstructor parameters — unpacked from the deploy tx'sinit_calldata.
+"hello") — right-paddeduint, max 32 bytes.
+See types. initconstructor parameters — unpacked from the deploy transaction'sinit_calldata.
 See contracts.library Foo { ... }blocks plusFoo::method(addr, gas, args...)call syntax — declarative library interfaces compiled to DELEGATECALL.
-See cross-contract / library blocks.lib_call— lower-level DELEGATECALL builtin that thelibrarysyntax desugars to.
-Useful when you don't want to declare the interface up front.
-See cross-contract / lib_call.- Multi-contract source files — a
+See cross-contract.lib_call— the lower-level DELEGATECALL builtin thatlibraryblocks desugar to.
+See cross-contract.- Multi-contract source files — a